kotajacob/recipes.nilsu.org/content/peanut_butter_cookies.md

 - Mix sugar and peanut butter in mixing bowl
 - Mix in nut milk and vanilla
 - Mix in flour, baking soda, and salt
-- Scoop 1.5Tbps size balls of dough and flatten with a fork / hand.
+- Scoop 1.5Tbps size balls of dough and flatten with a fork / hand
-- Bake 10-13 minutes, cool for a few after.
+- Bake 10-13 minutes, cool for a few after
 ---